electronicsleep/AutoIcinga/README.md

 # AutoIcinga

-* Instructions tested on Debian 9
+* Tools for Icinga Graphana Prometheus

 * Quickstart info for Icinga

-* Tools to automate and make Icinga easier to manage and understand.
+* Notes on how to install graphing plugin with Icinga.

 * Simple system for Icinga checks and configuration.

-* Notes on how to install graphing plugin with Icinga.

 apt install dnsutils